jmharvey1/ESP32S3_CW_Machine/README.md

 If you have access to 3D printer, the [MiscFiles](https://github.com/jmharvey1/ESP32BtCWKeyBrd/tree/main/MiscFiles) folder contains “.stl” files for a simple case to host your completed project.
 ___
 Note: The decoder audio input circuit uses the AD senor, jack J8, (GPIO6).
-Depending on how you elect to link to your audio source (Hardwired or Acoustic couplping) Additional external components will be needed; i.e. bias resistors & capacitor (see below for more detail), or an Amplified condensor microphone.
+Depending on how you elect to link to your audio source (Hardwired or Acoustic coupling) Additional external components will be needed; i.e. bias resistors & capacitor (see below for more detail), or an Amplified condensor microphone.
 This signal should not exceed 2Vp-p.
 </p>
 Keying output is done via the UART's' RX pin Header, H3-2, (GPIO44).
 Note: SW1 needs to be set to route this signal to header H3.
 "Key Down" state is represented by a 'high' (3.3v) on the TX pin.
 This signal is not intended to key a transmitter directly.
 </p>